Pemalang Regency: Anniversary and Sesanti

-As a top penghomatan Kabupten Pemalang the history of the formation of local governments have agreed to give the attribute Anniversary Pemalang.
-It is always to commemorate the birth history of all district also to provide the nuanced values of patriotism and the values of heroism as a mirror of the people of all district.
+As a top penghomatan Kabupaten Pemalang the history of the formation of local governments have agreed to give the attribute Anniversary Pemalang.
+It always commemorates the birth history of all districts, and also provides the nuanced values of patriotism and the values of heroism as a mirror of the people of all districts.

-One alternative determination anniversary all district was at the time a statement of Prince Diponegoro to levy war against the Dutch Colonial, which is dated 20 July 1823.
+One alternative determination anniversary all districts was at the time a statement of Prince Diponegoro to levy war against the Dutch Colonial, which is dated 20 July 1823.
 However, based on the discussion of experts set up by the team all district, the so Pemalang is dated 24 January 1575, or coincide with POND Thursday 1st of Shawwal 1496 Hijri Je 982.
 The decision was further stipulated in Local Regulation regency of all district No. 9 of 1996 on the anniversary of all district.
 In 1575 to form the Solar sengkala realized Lunguding Word Wangsiting Gusti having literal meaning: wisdom, speech / Sabdo, teachings, messages, Lord, to have a value of 5751.
 While 1496 Je realized by Candra sengkala Tawakal Ambuko Wahananing Manunggal that have meaning literally surrender, open, vehicle / container / tools for, unity / together with having the value 6941.

 As for all district Sesanti is Pancasila Kaloka Panduning Nagari, with five basic literal meaning, famous / well-known, the guidelines / guidance, country / region to have a value of 5751.

 Geography

 The northern part of the regency is lowland, while the southern part is mountainous, with the peak of Mount Slamet (on the border with Tegal and Purbalingga), the highest mountain in Central Java.
-Kali Comal River is the largest, which empties into the Java Sea (Edge Pemalang).
+The Comal River is the largest, emptying into the Java Sea at Ujung Pemalang.

-The regency capital is located at the northwest tip of the regency, directly adjacent to the Tegal regency.
-Pemalang is on the coastal road between Semarang and Surabaya Jakarta.
+The regency capital is located at the northwest tip of the regency, directly adjacent to the Tegal Regency.
+The town of Pemalang is on the coastal road between Semarang and Surabaya Jakarta.
 In addition there is a provincial road that connects Pemalang with Purbalingga.
 One of the famous tourist attractions is the beach Pemalang thistle.

 The regency lies in Central Java province, located on the northern coast of Java.
-Geographically the district is located between 109° 17'30" – 109° 40'30" E and 6° 52'30" – 7° 20'11" S.
+Geographically the regency is located between 109° 17'30" – 109° 40'30" E and 6° 52'30" – 7° 20'11" S.

-From Semarang (Central Java provincial capital), this district is approximately 135 km to the west, or if reached by land vehicles takes approximately 3–4 hours.
-The whole district has an area of 111,530 km ², with the following boundaries:
+From Semarang (Central Java provincial capital), this regency is approximately 135 km to the west, or if reached by land vehicles takes approximately 3–4 hours by national road, and approximately 90 minutes by the toll road.
+The whole regency has an area of 1,115.30 km2, with the following boundaries: